isomerpages/cris-precise2024/pages/Speakers.md

 					 <div>
 						 <h3 style="font-weight: bold; color: #6dc7e0; font-size: 24px; margin-bottom: 0">Ethics and Policy
 </h3>
+						 <div style="line-height: 24px" class="text-ellipsis speaker-position">This session aims to update researchers on the ethical and legal considerations as well as the implications surrounding data sharing and data analysis of an individual's genetic and genomic information.</div>
 					 </div>
 					 <div style="padding-top: 30px" class="font">
 						 <div class="has-text-centered">